marcosmtnez/football-momentum-analysis/README.md

 - Interceptions
 - High pressures

-The model applies higher weights to events that generate attacking threat, such as shots with high xG, progressive actions into advanced zones and goals.
+Each event is weighted according to its attacking relevance.
+Higher value is assigned to actions such as high-xG shots, goals, progressive carries into dangerous zones and passes that move the ball into advanced areas.

-The final momentum curve is calculated by aggregating scores by minute and smoothing the difference between both teams.
+The final momentum curve is created by:

+1. Calculating event-level momentum scores.
+2. Aggregating momentum by minute and team.
+3. Computing net momentum: Argentina minus France.
+4. Applying rolling smoothing to produce a continuous match momentum curve.
+5. Visualizing goals and momentum phases in an interactive Plotly chart.

+## Key Features

+- Event-level football data analysis
+- Custom attacking threat model
+- Interactive Plotly visualization
+- Goal timeline
+- Smoothed momentum curve
+- Reproducible notebook workflow

-## Tools
+## Tools Used

 - Python
 - pandas